 Driving in Los Angeles is unlike any other place you have been to.
-You could find yourself cruising on a beautiful, sunny day, down from Torrance, North on PCH.
-And then, all of a sudden find yourself in the middle of unfamiliar territory, or even a riot in Santa Monica, near the pier.
-As you dodge bricks and bottles, you ask yourself, what are some safety tips for drivers new to Los Angeles.
-Most of us locals are aware of the risks of driving motor vehicles in Los Angeles, CA. And if you're from the U.K., you still have to learn how to drive on the wrong side of the road!
-So it's no fool's errand.
+You could find yourself cruising on a beautiful, sunny day down from Torrance, North, on PCH.
+And then, all of a sudden, find yourself in the middle of unfamiliar territory or even a riot in Santa Monica, near the pier.
+As you dodge bricks and bottles, you may already be learning some safety tips you might want to share with new Los Angeles drivers.

-For example, the City of Los Angeles no longer allows curbside to pick up dropped of airline passengers from the airport arrivals by most ridesharing or taxi services at LAX.
-So that means you have to wait for a massive bus with no social distancing, drag your luggage aboard, and offload it at the designated spot.
+For example, the City of Los Angeles no longer allows curbside to pick up dropped airline passengers from airport arrivals through most ridesharing or taxi services at LAX.
+So that means you have to wait for a massive bus with no social distancing, drag your luggage aboard, offloading where designated spots exist.

 As noted above, you really must take some time to get your bearings once you arrive in an unfamiliar place like Los Angeles.
 And this is why it’s smart to get a driver or have someone you know to pick you up at the airport.
 Get used to your hotel.
 Go for a walk and note the street names, drug stores, gas stations, and any areas that appear to be seedy or dangerous.

 Get friendly with local convenience store employees and learn the good, bad, and ugly.
 Most of all, learn how to pay attention to your surroundings by gathering as much evidence as possible.
 After all, you never know when you want to eat Denny’s or Spires’s food, but you will want to get there in one piece.
 Like anything else, once you know your location, you can navigate around town better.